St Andrew's (stadium): The 21st century

 An annual survey conducted during the 2020–21 season revealed the need for repairs to remedy the effects of water ingress on both Kop and Tilton Road Stands.
 Although the upper tiers were expected to be usable by the first home match of the 2021–22 season, resulting in a temporary reduction of total capacity to 19,000, the deadline for full completion was not until May 2022.
 However, the upper Tilton did not reopen until a month into the season, the upper Kop took a further six weeks, and May 2022 ended with the club still awaiting full results of site investigations.
 Work began during the 2022–23 season to demolish and rebuild the lower tiers, which had remained closed because of what was eventually revealed to be asbestos-related damage.
 Installation of rail seats to permit safe standing in the lower tier of the Tilton was due to complete in September 2023, and the Kop was expected to fully re-open two months later.
 Work stopped after main contractors Buckingham Group filed for administration in mid-August, and resumed in mid-September under the management of Mace Consult, with completion expected by the end of November.
 Both lower tiers were open for the last match of November, although the western end of the Kop was still incomplete.

 In January 2024, the club's owners, Shelby Companies, renamed the stadium St. Andrew's @ Knighthead Park as part of what it described as "the largest commercial agreement in the club's history".
 According to Tom Wagner, chairman of both club and Shelby's parent company Knighthead, it was "step one in our plan to create a world-renowned 'Sports Quarter' in Birmingham.
 We invested in Blues because of the opportunity to not only transform a football club but to also be a catalyst for change in the city itself."

+On 9 January 2026, during the intensification of Storm Goretti, the sky over Birmingham took on a vivid pink hue.
+This atmospheric phenomenon was caused by the stadium's powerful LED lights being used on the pitch reflecting off low cloud cover and falling snow.
+The visual effect, which was widely shared on social media and compared to a "cyberpunk" aesthetic, was most intense in the Bordesley Green and Small Heath areas surrounding the ground.